Opening hours: Saturday 1000-1700

 Official site: http://www.maltby.st/

-There are people out there who describe the Bermondsey Beer Mile as a route that starts at the Fourpure brewery and ends at Anspach & Hobday.
-These people are WRONG.
-That might have been the case back in 2014, when there were only five or six places on the route that sold booze.
-There are now well over a dozen, a figure I'm keeping deliberately vague because it keeps growing all the time.
+Once upon a time, people used to describe the Bermondsey Beer Mile as a route that started at the Fourpure brewery and ended at Anspach & Hobday.
+These days, hardly anyone does that.
+Without wishing to blow our own trumpet, it looks like enough people have copied our own description of the route - going in the opposite direction - for it to become the standard one.
+Also, Fourpure to A&H might well have worked back in 2014, when there were only five or six places on the route that sold booze.
+There are now well over a dozen, a figure I'm keeping deliberately vague because it keeps changing all the time.
 If you attempt to drink a pint at all of them over the course of a single Saturday afternoon, you could possibly die.

 Now walk 170m to Southwark Brewing --->